Douki: Professional wrestling career

-Early career
+Early career (2010–2019)

-In May 2010, Hayama had planned to go to Mexico by himself, but Milano Collection A.T. had introduced him to Taichi.
+In May 2010, Hayama had planned to go to Mexico by himself, but Milano Collection A.T. introduced him to Taichi.
 After that, he went to CMLL's wrestling school every day and practiced at the gym with Taichi, and debuted under the name Kansuke in November of the same year.

 In 2012, when he joined Los Perros del Mal (a stable that was formed in December 2008), Hayama thought, "There are other Japanese wrestlers, so let's change the character."
 He thus adopted the ring name "Douki".
 He served as a member of the stable Japones del Mal.
 His ring name is derived from Kansuke Yamamoto's ordination name "Michiki".

 After spending time in Mexico, Douki made his first appearance in Japan at a Tokyo Gurentai show on October 10, 2015.

-New Japan Pro-Wrestling
+New Japan Pro-Wrestling (2019–present)

 Suzuki-gun (2019–2022)

 On May 10, 2019, El Desperado had to be pulled from the Best of the Super Juniors tournament due to injury, and Taichi introduced Douki as Suzuki-gun's newest member to replace Desperado.
 Douki would finish with only 2 points in the tournament.

 On August 1, 2020, NJPW announced a tournament to crown new NEVER Openweight 6-Man Tag Team Champions, in which Douki took part alongside Desperado and Minoru Suzuki.

 In March 2022, Douki participated in the New Japan Cup, where he lost to fellow Suzuki-gun stablemate Zack Sabre Jr. in the second round.
 In November, Douki and Yoshinobu Kanemaru competed in the Super Junior Tag League, finishing with eight points and failing to advance to the finals.

 In December, at the World Tag League and Best of the Super Juniors finals, Suzuki announced the disbandment of Suzuki-gun by the end of the year.
 The final match between the faction took place on December 23, where the team of Douki, Taichi, Sabre and Kanemaru defeated Suzuki, Desperado, Lance Archer and Taka Michinoku.
 After the match, each of the Suzuki-gun members spoke about their memories as a part of the group and thanked leader Suzuki.
 The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all nine men to pose in the ring, behind the Suzuki-gun flag.